 The Floor Trader Trading System

-The Floor Trader Trading System is an excellent retracement strategy found on Trading-Naked.
-It uses two moving averages to determine the trend.
-Then, it uses a simple pullback formation to enter the market.
+The Floor Trader Trading System is an interesting retracement strategy discussed on the defunct website Trading-Naked.
+It employs a simple recipe.
+First, it uses two moving averages to determine the trend.
+Then, it takes advantage of a price pullback to enter the market.

 Now, let’s introduce the trading rules.